 If you are a busy person, you may find it challenging to fit meditation into your day.

-This book walks you through an average day and shows you just how easy it is to weave micro-moments of mindfulness into four realms of life: home, work, love and play, resulting in a sense of calm even in this fast paced world.
-Great read for beginning and experienced meditators.
+This book walks you through an average day and shows you just how easy it is to weave micro-moments of mindfulness into four realms of life: home, work, love, and play, resulting in a sense of calm even in this fast-paced world.
+A great read for beginning and experienced meditators.

 Mindfulness meditation is often touted as a one-size-fits-all solution to common complaints including chronic pain, stress and a lack of productivity.